 A lot of Nepalese people go to foreign countries for work.
-They go as migrant workers and they are involved in a lot of tasks.
-Foreign soil is different and their culture, work, the situation is also different.
-Migrant workers need to learn about many things to adjust.
-They also need to learn the process of going or migrating.
-“Shuvayatra” is an app that helps such people get information on various related topics.
-They have now partnered with Khalti to provide rewards to its users.
-First, they need education on the migration process.
-Then they need to have knowledge of currency, flight, adjustment, and other processors.
-Some countries might also have special requirements for a work visa such as language.
-Shuvayatra app helps users to deal with these issues.
-There are many courses in the Shuvayatra app.
-Users can take benefit of textual plus multimedia content.
+They go as migrant workers and they are involved in various types of employment.
+Foreign land is different which means their culture, work, and the situation is also different.
+Migrant workers need to learn about all these things prior to adjusting.
+They also need to learn the rules, regulations of foreign countries, and the process of going or migrating.
+“Shuvayatra” is an app that helps people get information on various related topics.
+Khalti has partnered in this to organize the Shuvayatra App reward program which provides knowledge and rewards to app users.

 Shuavaytra App and Reward Program Details